Skip to content

 Measuring and reducing biological age

 Here we give you an overview of this exciting topic.
-We explain to you what distinguishes biological from chronological age , what the Horvath clock is, and why research into human clones is potentially revolutionary therapy for the future.
+We explain to you what the biological of the chronological age what the Horvath watch is, and why research into human cloning has sparked a potentially revolutionary future therapy.

-Before we get into the middle of the matter, we first have to deal with aging per se.
-Even based on current knowledge, the process of human aging is not yet fully understood.
-What's behind the aging process?
-Why are we so much more susceptible to illness in our later decades of life?
+Before we get into the subject, we must first look at aging per se.
+Even with our current level of knowledge, the process of human aging is not yet fully understood.
+What is behind the aging process?
+Why are we so much more susceptible to disease in our later decades of life?

-According to recent research results, genetic and epigenetic factors in particular are crucial for the aging process in humans.
-To understand the complex mechanisms behind aging, scientists such as López-Otin have defined the Hallmarks of Aging .
-They are the key mechanisms that contribute to aging.
+According to recent research results, especially genetic and epigenetic factors are crucial for the aging process in humans.
+To understand the complex mechanisms behind aging, scientists like López-Otin have Hallmarks of Aging They are the key mechanisms that contribute to aging.

 What is biological age?

 Did you know?
-In the so-called Rejuvenation Olympics, a type of rejuvenation competition, there is an “Epigenetic Leaderboard “.
-There, participants compete to see who can reduce their biological age the most.
-The founder is Bryan Johnson, a biotech entrepreneur who invests several million dollars annually in rejuvenation therapies.
-There is no German counterpart (yet).
+In the so-called Rejuvenation Olympics, a kind of rejuvenation competition, there is an “Epigenetic Leaderboard”.
+Participants compete to see who can reduce their biological age the most.founder is Bryan Johnson, a biotech entrepreneur who invests several million dollars annually in rejuvenation therapies.
+There is no German equivalent (yet).

 What role does biological age play in longevity?

-Doctors like Oliver Zolman, founder of the Longevity School and Zolman Clinics, are working on this.
+Doctors such as Oliver Zolman, founder of the Longevity School and Zolman Clinics, are working on this.
 With his approach, he wants to turn the biological clock of 80-year-olds back to that of a 60-year-old by 2030.
-Sounds ambitious, but also a bit surreal at first.
+It sounds ambitious, but also a bit surreal at first.
 But there will definitely be significant breakthroughs in the field of longevity research in the coming years - and all of them are directly related to biological age.

-Especially in connection with the aging process, there are several clues that can be used, among other things.a can assess biological age.
-These include determining telomere length or evaluating certain biomarkers in the blood.
-The currently best-known method for determining biological age is a so-called “epigenetic test”.
-The idea for the Horvath Clock, presented in 2011, goes back to the relatively new research field of epigenetics.
+Especially in connection with the aging process, there are several indicators that can be used to assess biological age.
+These include the Determination of telomere length or evaluation of certain biomarkers in the blood.
+The currently best known method for determining biological age is a so-called “epigenetic test”.
+The idea for the Horvarth Clock, introduced in 2011, goes back to the relatively new research field of epigenetics.

 Do you know your biological age?
 The epiAge test has the answer.